 Our standard operating hours are from 7am to 5pm Monday to Friday, and 8am to 12pm Saturday.
 Delivery times outside of these hours as well as on public Holidays will incur a call out fee.
-Please call us to find out more.
+Please call us on 03 9702 7977 to find out more.

 You must always contact the local council in the area you are working in to ask for permission to use their facilities.
-Often a permit will be required and the council will give you information on what else is required to ensure safety of all parties.
-Auslift takes no responsibility for fines resulting from your failure to get the correct permission and all fines will forwarded on for payment.
+Often a permit will be required.
+The council will provide you with information on what else is required to ensure safety of all parties.
+Auslift takes no responsibility for fines resulting from your failure to get the correct permissions and all fines will forwarded on for payment.

 There are strict rules that govern machinery use near power lines that are there for your safety.

-First of all, any work near power lines needs to be submitted prior to commencement to the owner of the power lines prior to commencement.
+First of all, any work near power lines needs to be submitted to the owner of the power lines prior to commencement.
 This so correct safety preparations, such as tiger tails on the power lines can be made to protect you.

 Next it depends on how close you are working to the lines.
 Anything under 3m away will require the lines to be shut off by the power company at your cost.

 Distances between 3m and 6.4m will require a registered spotter to ensure you remain within a safe zone at all times.

 Distances further than 6.4m don't require a spotter but ensure you don't enter a zone closer than 6.4m to a power line.